aerex-bot/terms-of-service/README.md

 10. You may not spam Aerex.
 Spamming commands will get you blacklisted automatically by the anti-spam system and this action will generally not be appealed unless you have a very good reason for it.

 ## Global Chat Rules:
 Our global chat system has its own separate rules due to it being a more independent service.
 Please check out our global chat guidelines [here](https://github.com/aerex-bot/global_chat-guidelines).
-You will be expected to follow and uphold said guidelines if you or your server users the globat feature.
+You will be expected to follow and uphold said guidelines if you or your server uses the global chat feature.

 ## Reporting Others:
 If you find out that an individual or a Discord server is breaking Aerex's terms, please feel free to report them.
 You may [join the support server]([https://discord.gg/BYuUvE4) and submit an anonymous report by Direct Messaging a staff member in the server, or by running the built in `report` command by Aerex.
 Both will ensure anonymity from the user you are reporting.